neo-project/docs/docs/en-us/sc/deploy/deploy.md

 - Confirmed that your contract should be deployed.
 - Compiled an .avm contract file.
-- Installed NEO-GUI and completed block synchronization.
-For more information, refer to [NEO-GUI](../../node/gui/install.md).
+- Installed Neo-GUI and completed block synchronization.
+For more information, refer to [Neo-GUI](../../node/gui/install.md).

 ## Deploying the smart contract

-1. From NEO-GUI, click `Advanced` -> `Deploy Contract`。
+1. From Neo-GUI, click `Advanced` -> `Deploy Contract`。

 2. In the Deploy Contract dialog，Click `Load` and select the smart contract file you have compiled.